antonjoro2008/cbc-admin/API_DOCUMENTATION.md

 **Note:**
 - `user_type` is required and must be either "student" or "parent"
 - `institution_id` and `grade_level` are optional fields.
 Students can register without being associated with an institution
-- `phone_number` is required and must be a valid M-Pesa number with supported prefix
+- `phone_number` is required and must be a valid M-Pesa number with supported prefix (automatically standardized to 254... format)
 - For parent registration, `institution_id` and `grade_level` are typically not needed
+- Registration automatically logs in the user and returns an access token
+- The response includes `user_type` at the top level for easy frontend access

 **Response:**
 ```json